SupaStrikas404/js-basic/README.md

 # js-main
-A code repo for Java Script learning
+A code repo for learning Java Script fundamentally.